Last reviewed · 8 May 2026 · Independent UK SRS Reference

 The TPT Framework

-The UK Transition Plan Taskforce (TPT) published its framework in October 2023, setting out a gold standard for what a credible transition plan should contain.
+The UK Transition Plan Taskforce (TPT) published its Disclosure Framework in October 2023, setting out what a credible transition plan should contain.

 While the TPT Framework is not legally mandated under UK SRS, it is the most widely referenced guidance in the UK market and is expected to inform both corporate practice and regulatory expectations.